 I might be wrong at all this of course.

 Limiting giving options reduces opportunities to grow in faith & build a culture of generosity.
-Click To Tweet
+Share on XLess than half of churches recognize people prefer to give by digital means.

 We need to INCREASE options for giving, not limit them.

-We need to STOP thinking of giving as a burden or obligation, but rather as a blessing and opportunity.
+A change in church giving doesn't start in the pews, it starts with church leadership.
+Share on XWe need to STOP thinking of giving as a burden or obligation, but rather as a blessing and opportunity.

 WHAT ARE YOUR THOUGHTS ON DIGITAL GIVING?
 Clearly chances are more than half of church leaders reading this will disagree since more than half of churches don’t pursue online giving.
 I’m really interested in engaging in conversation.
 Will you leave a comment below and share your thoughts?